 A Neurologist identifies neurological disorders through diagnostic testing and uses solely medical means to treat these.
 A Neurosurgeon can offer a surgical solution to neurologic disorders

-Patients are normally seen two weeks postoperatively by Dr Winder’s practice nurse Naomi and then seen by Dr Winder at six weeks.
+Patients are normally seen two weeks postoperatively by A/Prof Winder’s practice nurse Naomi and then seen by A/Prof Winder at six weeks.
 Subsequent appointments will be made as necessary depending on the type of surgery performed.

 If an emergency arises please call 000 or if able make your way into the nearest emergency department.